-- Let us suppose that we have a sorting routine that works by exchanging two out-of-order elements using a function Swap. - Question: Can we call Swap (A, B) where the Swap function is defined as follows?
+- Let us suppose that we have a sorting algorithm that works by exchanging two out-of-order elements A and B using a function Swap. - Question: Can we call Swap (A, B) where the Swap function is defined as follows?